 At least once a year, the Board of Directors lays down the strategic objectives of the Company based on proposals submitted by the Executive Board, and approves the Company's general business policies and guidelines to ensure optimal value creation.

-The Board of Directors approved the updated strategy "Nature's No. 1 - Reaffirmed" based on a proposal submitted by the Executive Board in the spring of 2016.
-The general business policies and guidelines were approved at a board meeting in September 2015.
+The Board of Directors reviewed the "Nature's no. 1" in the spring of 2017.
+The general business policies and guidelines were approved at a board meeting in September 2016.